meetuparchive/swarm-animation/README.md

 ---

-For resources and articles on animation - check out the [wiki](https://github.com/meetup/swarm-animation/wiki/Animation-Resources-&-Articles)
+For resources and articles on animation, check out the [wiki](https://github.com/meetup/swarm-animation/wiki/Animation-Resources-&-Articles)